tiago-kth/master-thesis/budget-idea/prototypes/soft-body/notes.md

 Situação satisfatória.
 Agora é fazer uma aplicação de verdade.
 Principalmente começando com isso:

-*Desafio agora é posicionamento inicial dos blobs.*
+*Desafio agora é posicionamento inicial dos blobs.* >> usar um bubble chart?

+2024-05-22

+How to detect if a point is inside a shape?

+Check if there are other points in the grid cell, then get the closest one and select its blob.

+Papers:
+- AHeuristicApproachtoValue-DrivenEvaluationofVisualizations